-Because we work in an industry that can never be completely risk-free, safety is the cornerstone of our operational efficiency.
+Because we work in an industry that can never be completely risk-free, Safety is the cornerstone of our operational efficiency.
 Safety is also the foundation of our collective commitment to operate sustainably and establish relationships based on trust with our host countries.
-To meet our goal of zero fatal accidents, we will need to enhance our risk management, both at work stations and at our facilities.
+To meet our goal of zero fatal accidents, we need to enhance our risk management, both on work stations and in our facilities.

-This is why we have developed rigorous compliance programs based on zero tolerance towards corruption, fraud and failure to abide by competition law.
+This is why we have developed rigorous compliance programs based on zero tolerance towards fraud, corruption, influence peddling and failure to abide by competition law.

 In particular, these programs make use of: